For the family looking for once-in-a-lifetime experiences, Africa never disappoints, there is so much on offer!

-You can have a guide that is an expert in whatever it is that you’re most interested in as a family, whether that be photography, wildlife, culture, snorkelling, the list goes on!
+You can have a guide that is an expert in whatever it is that you’re most interested in as a family, whether photography, mountain biking, wildlife, culture, fishing, horse riding, snorkelling, the list goes on!
 You can go out for a couple of nights with your guide, take your bedrolls and have your own family adventure, away from everyone.

-Or have a tented camp closed to you, headed by a wonderful guide who is good with children and teaches them everything from learning about the night sky to poling a mokoro (and in our family's case - losing the pole!)… but it is all good fun and educational.
+Perhaps have a private tented camp set up just for you, headed by a wonderful guide who is good with children and teaches them everything from learning about the night sky, learning bush survival skills to poling a mokoro (and in our family's case - losing the pole!)… but it is all good fun and educational.

-Of course, this is what most families come to Africa for.
-There are wonderful private camps and lodges that run excellent children’s programs, where they can go for short walks with the guides and learn all about the creatures they see, searching for animal tracks and bugs, or even have a ‘dung’ safari!
+Of course, this is why most families come to Africa.
+There are wonderful private camps and lodges that run excellent children’s programmes, where they can go for short walks with the guides and learn all about the creatures they see, searching for animal tracks and bugs, or even have a ‘dung’ safari!

 Learn to read the night skies, how to shoot at tin cans, how to fish for bream, and how to identify the tracks and trails in front of you – as well as learning about the medicinal properties of trees and plants.

 Many families with younger children choose a family safari to South Africa as there are malaria-free regions with top wildlife viewing.
 Again the guides teach the children all about the bush and they can bring home goodies such as plaster casts of animal tracks they’ve found.

 I remember watching my then-eight year old daughter spending time in Kenya with Maasai children - the only adults present were our guide John and tracker Johnson, whom she knew well and who acted as her interpreters and she sang and danced with the children and they taught each other songs.
 The fact they didn't know each other’s language didn't matter at all.